alasdairrae/insets/README.md

 And in both cases you just do a similar filter on the box layer to show a box round these areas.

+I used data from the ONS geography portal to create this.
+It's all open, licenced under the Open Government Licence v3.0.

+Source: Office for National Statistics licensed under the Open Government Licence v.3.0.
+Contains OS data © Crown copyright and database right [2020].

 Alasdair Rae
 26 Nov 2020